I had been to Bali three years ago and did not like it one, single bit.

 I never wanted to set foot in the place again, because I felt it was supremely overrated, too crowded, and much too popular among honeymooners.

-I wasn’t a blogger then.
-I wasn’t even a traveler.
+Back then, I wasn’t a blogger.
+Heck, I wasn’t even a traveler.
 My idea of ‘travel’ was a ‘vacation’, and let’s just say the two are VASTLY different (do you want me to do a post on that?
 I could do a post on that.
 Maybe I will).
 So my Bali trip back then was nothing too remarkable, and although I did see some lovely places, I returned with a feeling of discontent, thinking that I wouldn’t recommend Bali to anyone.

 Over time, I started seeing more of it popping up on my Instagram (as I got more active and started taking blogging seriously), and I realised it wasn’t the place that was at fault.
 It wasn’t even mine.
 It was just how it was, because at the time, I wasn’t fully aware of how I’d like to travel, and ended up doing something that didn’t make me happy.
 I knew right then that this gorgeous place had to be given a second chance, and I had to be given a second chance over there.

 And so rolled around my second chance in the summer of 2018.

 My quest for finding opportunities to travel got me a beautiful chance to work with a fun brand as an ambassador, the campaign for which was to be shot in, YES, BALI!